Hectarea/Hectarea-LES/README.md

 # The steps are simple

+### Encryption
 * The Initial Value and the Password obfuscate each byte of the plain text
+* The Password randomly switches the position between pairs of Bytes inside the Byte Array
+* The Password encrypts the individual bytes of the mixed-up Byte Array
+* The Frozen Pizza is ready to deliver

+### Decryption
+* The Password decrypts individual bytes of the Frozen Pizza
+* The Password switches the pairs of bytes back into their original position
+* Finally the Initial Value and the Password de-obfuscate the CipherText into the original Byte Array

 It accepts a byte array as input and another byte array with the same length as output.